It is a common worry among leaders that there will sometimes be a crisis.

 Being transparent with your team about what puts them and their job security at risk allows them to understand possible crises better as well.
-Plan with and around them, giving your team the proper chance to understand their roles when crises occur.
+Plan with and around them, giving your team a proper chance to understand their roles when crises occur.

-A good leader knows how to communicate these roles effectively and a good team knows how to remember them.
+A good leader knows how to communicate these roles effectively, and a good team knows how to remember them.
 Ensure these roles are appropriate and comprehensive in nature.

 2. Having a Team Instead of Staff Members

 This point can often be overlooked as it’s more of a focus that is present always, not just during a crisis.
 Guide your team to develop a sense of team community and reliability.
-This facilitates a communal state of feeling responsibilty and commitment to a purpose.
+This facilitates a communal state of feeling responsibility and commitment to a purpose.